 Pros:

-- Great set of pockets – deep enough for storing whatever’s necessary for your trip
+- Equipped with a great set of five pockets that are deep enough to store whatever is necessary for your trip.

 Cons:

-- You should spend some time to learn how to re-apply and remove the wax to adapt your shorts to the conditions
+- You should spend some time learning how to re-apply and remove the wax to adapt your shorts to the conditions.

 Best for: Long trips in varied conditions